London Gliding Club

 Table of Contents

 In everyday life we are governed by increasing numbers of rules that often seem un-necessary and overbearing.
 We like to escape from these pressures in our spare time and if we find yet another excess of rules, the refreshing quality of our pursuit is lost.
 However, all games need rules if the players are to achieve a satisfactory, safe outcome and in our sport this is especially so.
-Flying demands an extra quality in those that practise it, one that rules and regulations cannot instill; self discipline.
-It is self discipline that makes our sport safe and this is more important that rules per se, which should be kept to a minimum.
+Flying demands an extra quality in those that practise it, one that rules and regulations cannot instil self-discipline.
+It is self-discipline that makes our sport safe and this is more important that rules per se, which should be kept to a minimum.

 The Chief Flying Instructor, London Gliding Club.

 Before commencing the training programme, student pilots must be a member of the club.
 They must sign a declaration of physical fitness, undertaking to inform the club of any change in his or her medical status.
 This self-declaration must be countersigned by the pilots General Practitioner.
 Appropriate forms are available from the BGA web site or the club office.
 Members of affiliated BGA clubs may receive instruction by paying a daily fee.